disusered/retro-linux-games/README.md

 # retro-linux-games
-Modifications and fixed for older games
+Modifications and fixes for older games